catamphetamine/imageboard/README.md

   // Is supported by `makaba` and `lynxchan`.
   commentsPerHour: number?,

+  // The maximum attachments count in a comment or when posting a new thread.
+  // Only present for 4chan.org
+  maxAttachments: number?,

-  // The maximum attachments count in a thread.
+  // The maximum overall attachments count in a thread.
   // Only present for 4chan.org
   maxAttachmentsInThread: number?,